dpembo/e2stream-installer/e2stream-installer/readme.txt

 +----------------------------------------------------------+

 Change log
+v6.5 - 25/05/2015
+* Implemented fix to avoid error on movie list items with no description (not normally E2 recordings!)

+* Changed recordings/movie playback to honour the transcoding settings that are set in the settings menu to allow for playback of recordings using the transcoder if needed.

 v6.3 - 22/03/2015
 * Added option in installer to download the app as a zip for installation from other software